CodiumTeam/docker-training/exercise-11/README.md

 ### Complete the build stage

 Replace the echo instruction in the `Jenkinsfile` to build the flask image.
-Commit and push the change and verify if the pipeline succesfully builds the Docker image.
+Commit and push the change and verify if the pipeline successfully builds the Docker image.

 ### Complete the release stage